Priorities in gravitational waveforms for future space-borne detectors: vacuum accuracy or environment?: Challenges and opportunities in the millihertz band

-A further, crucial difference between LIGO and mHz binary sources is that the latter are more likely to be affected by their astrophysical environment.
-The presence of gas and massive third bodies can influence the source's evolution within the mHz band, confounding expectations based on vacuum templates, limiting the effectiveness of parameter estimation, and introducing spurious biases \citep[see, e.g.][]{2013gair,2014barausse,2020chen}.
-Conversely, detecting these deviations represents a unique opportunity to measure properties of the source's environment \citep[from constraining accretion disc physics to detecting dark matter and exoplanets; see, e.g.][]{2019tamanini,2019andrea,2020cardoso,2021andrea,2022zwick,2022speri,2022coogan}.
-A question is often posed in the context of the scientific groundwork required for missions such as the Laser Interferometer Space Antenna \citep[LISA;][]{2019lisa,2022lisaastro} and TianQin \citep[][]{2016tianqin,2021tian}: {\it what is the relative importance of the environment with respect to the vacuum evolution of a GW source?} In this work, we reframe the question in light of recent advances in analytical waveforms.
-More specifically, we analyse a wide range of GW sources with the aim to determine whether further development in vacuum templates should still be considered a priority \textit{despite} the likely presence of environmental perturbations.
+A further, crucial difference between Hz and mHz binary sources is that the latter are more likely to be affected by their astrophysical environment.
+The presence of gas and massive third bodies can influence the source's evolution within the mHz band, confounding expectations based on vacuum templates, limiting the effectiveness of parameter estimation {(and thus tests of general relativity)}, and introducing spurious biases (see, e.g. \citealt{2008barausse} ; \citealt{2013gair,2014barausse,2020chen}; \citealt{2020caputo} ).
+Conversely, detecting these deviations represents a unique opportunity to measure properties of the source's environment (from constraining accretion disc physics to detecting dark matter and exoplanets; see, e.g. \citealt{1993chakrabarti,2017inayoshi} ; \citealt{2019tamanini,2019andrea,2020cardoso,2021andrea,2022zwick,2022speri,2022coogan}).
+A question is often posed in the context of the scientific groundwork required for missions such as the Laser Interferometer Space Antenna (LISA; \citealt{roadmap2019} ; \citealt{2019lisa,2022lisaastro}) and TianQin \citep[][]{2016tianqin,2021tian}: {\it what is the relative importance of the environment with respect to the vacuum evolution of a GW source?} In this work, we {aim to to provide a simple but general framework to estimate the relative importance of environmental effects without needing to specify any particular waveform model.} {We apply this framework to analyse massive black hole (BH) binaries of varying mass and mass ratio, since they are often considered to be largely unaffected by their environments while radiating GWs in the mHz band.}